- Search The Registry

 *Mary Washington was born on this date in 1906.
 She was a Black Certified Public Accountant (CPA).

-In 1943 she became the nation’s 13th Black CPA, and the first woman of the group to attain her license, she became a leader for future generations of accountants.
-The firm she began in her basement on the South Side of Chicago in 1939, known today as Washington, Pittman & McKeever, remains one of the largest African American owned firms in the nation.
+In 1943 she became the nation’s 13th Black CPA and the group's first woman to attain her license.
+She became a leader for future generations of accountants.
+The firm she began in her basement on the South Side of Chicago in 1939, known today as Washington, Pittman & McKeever, remains one of the largest black-owned firms in the nation.
 As time went by, Washington fostered the development of young African American CPAs who needed to serve apprenticeships to earn their CPA licenses.

 Hiring was typically done through references from friends and associates.
 Frederick Ford, the vice chairman of the board at Draper & Kramer, the Chicago-based real estate firm, came to Washington looking to serve his apprenticeship in 1949.
 “None of the big CPA firms would hire Blacks, so Ms. Washington offered to let me come and work.
 She really opened the way for a number of black CPAs,” he said.

-According to Theresa A. Hammond in her book A White-Collar Profession: African American CPAs Since 1921 (University of North Carolina Press, 2002), aspiring young accountants would move across the country to have the opportunity to work for Washington.
-As a result of her generosity, by the 1960s Chicago was recognized as having the largest number of Black CPAs of any city in the nation, most of who served the city’s significant Black community.
+According to Theresa A. Hammond in her book A White-Collar Profession: African American CPAs Since 1921 (the University of North Carolina Press, 2002), aspiring young accountants would move across the country to have the opportunity to work for Washington.
+As a result of her generosity, by the 1960s, Chicago was recognized as having the largest number of Black CPAs of any city in the nation, most of who served the city’s significant Black community.

-Thanks to Washington’s long-time leadership, the firm she established and that McKeever continues to uphold, now audits some of the largest accounts in the area; it is a joint auditor for the City of Chicago and for Cook County, for example, audits several area universities, including Chicago State University and Western Illinois University, and handles the employee benefit plans for electric utility company Commonwealth Edison and printer RR Donnelly.
-Mary T. Washington passed away in July 14, 2005 at age 99.
-Her three daughters, two son and nine grandchildren survived her.
+Thanks to Washington’s long-time leadership, the firm she established and that McKeever continues to uphold now audits some of the largest accounts in the area; it is a joint auditor for the City of Chicago and Cook County, for example, audits several area universities, including Chicago State University and Western Illinois University, and handles the employee benefit plans for electric utility company Commonwealth Edison and printer RR Donnelly.
+Mary T. Washington passed away on July 14, 2005, at age 99.
+Her three daughters, two sons, and nine grandchildren survived her.